reesporte/jc3000/README.md

 # jc3000
 A small python package for generating music.
-Inspired by [this](https://walkerart.org/collections/artworks/wind-chime-after-dream) which was inspired by [this](https://en.wikipedia.org/wiki/John_Cage) (that's why it's called jc3000).
+Inspired by [this](https://walkerart.org/collections/artworks/wind-chime-after-dream) which was inspired by [this](https://en.wikipedia.org/wiki/John_Cage).

-You can generate any notes you want based on any [fundamental](https://en.wikipedia.org/wiki/Fundamental_frequency) _(the frequency of concert A in this case, fundamental as a term is used kind of loosely)_.
-You can also use either just or equal [temperament](https://pages.mtu.edu/~suits/scales.html).
+You can generate any notes you want based on any [fundamental](https://en.wikipedia.org/wiki/Fundamental_frequency) _(the frequency of concert A in this case, fundamental is used kind of loosely)_.
+You can also use either just or equal [temperament](https://en.wikipedia.org/wiki/Musical_temperament).

 No guarantees things won't break in the future, I'm still tweaking things, but I think the general API should stay fairly consistent.

 ## Installation
 You can install it via pip.
 It requires numpy.
 Probably not compatible with python <= 3.6.